-An example of a high temperature heat pump would be the Daikin Altherma since it ensures a water outlet temperature of up to 60°C at -5°C in the outside air.
+An example of a high-temperature heat pump would be the Daikin Altherma, which provides a water outlet temperature of up to 60°C at -5°C outside air.

 Lower quality heat pumps with a thinner panel casing

-They allow more noise from the compressor inside, so they are generally noisier.
+They let through more noise from the compressor inside, so they're noisier in general.

-Many installers play on these values in a more or less deceptive way, to sell more.
+Many installers play on these values in more or less deceptive ways, to sell more.

 The editors suggest Deutsche Qualität, genau!

-Yes, Swiss heat pumps do not exist at all!
+Yes, Swiss heat pumps don't exist at all!

-The labor is far too expensive to get a fair manufacturing price.
+Labor is far too expensive to achieve a fair manufacturing price.